-8 April 2015 marked the 80th anniversary of the death of political economist Edwin Cannan.
-LSE Archivist Sue Donnelly introduces the man who from the opening of the School in 1895 until his retirement in 1926 was the leading economist at LSE.
+LSE Archivist Sue Donnelly introduces political economist Edwin Cannan.
+From the opening of the School in 1895 until his retirement in 1926, Cannan was the leading economist at LSE.

 Edwin Cannan was born in Madeira, where the family lived because of his mother’s poor health.
 By the age of 16 Cannan had lost both his parents but with a secure private income was able to attend Balliol College, Oxford.
 However, his own ill health meant he took a pass rather than an honours degree in 1884.
 The following ten years were spent researching and writing mainly on the philosopher Saint-Simon and political economy.